The Ultimate Guide to Choosing the Best Toothbrush for Gingivitis

 3. Soft vs. Medium Bristles: Which Is Better for Gingivitis?

-Soft-bristled toothbrushes are generally recommended for individuals with gingivitis because they are gentle on inflamed gums.
+Soft-bristled toothbrushes are generally recommended for people with gingivitis because they are gentle on inflamed teeth and gums.

 🦷 How to Budget for Your Next Dental Checkup and Cleaning Cost